samieze/INEv/DCEP_Ambrosia/README.md

 After the project has been built successfully, a `/publish` folder is created in the directory that contains two folders, `/bin` and `/inputdata`.
 Inside the `/bin` folder are all files needed to run the engine, and inside `/inputdata` are all input files.
 Now, the engine can be started using the following command:

-`../publish/bin/DCEP.Simulation ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 > output.txt`
+`../publish/bin/DCEP.Simulation ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 --name doubleUpdate > output.txt`

 ### Case Study Parameters